 The quick answer is: yes!
 Our Courses, once completed & passed, will gain you a Level 2 Award in Personal Licence Holders.
 They are issued by either the British Institute of Innkeeping Awarding Body (BIIAB) or Training Qualifications UK (TQUK).
 These are accredited certificates, universally accepted by all local Authorities in England, Wales & Scotland and required to gain a Personal Licence.

 We regularly hold the Personal Licence Course throughout the UK.
 Depending on where you are, we can usually find a venue close by to attend.
 Please see our Venues page to find your closest.
-Alternatively, if cannot attend one of these courses, or would simply prefer a different method, we can also hold Private One to One Courses, where a Trainer would come to you, or an Online Exam Option, to be completed at your convenience.
+Alternatively, if cannot attend one of these courses, or would simply prefer a different method, we can also hold Private One to One Courses, where a Trainer would come to you or we offer an online exam (TQUK).

 This depends on where the Licence is issued.
 In England & Wales a Personal Licence does not expire and will be granted indefinitely, unless revoked by the Issuing Authority.
 In Scotland, Licences have to be re-issued every 10 years and Refresher Training undertook every 5 years.

 The different between is a Personal Licence is issued to an individual, to authorise the sale of alcohol, and a Premises Licence is issued to a particular property, or area, to carry out Licensable Activities (such as the sale of alcohol or late-night refreshment).
 A Premises Licence is a different process, though still a legal one, which includes consultation with your relevant Authorities (e.g. the Police & Environmental Health).
 More information can be found on our Premises Licence Application page.

 Depending on what your plans are, whether opening a new business, expanding your product range, gaining promotion diversifying in to the hospitality and alcohol-retailing industry, we have a number of useful training courses & products to suit.